Parallel computations for Metropolis Markov chains with Picard maps: Extensions

 \section{Extensions}

-We outline here some extensions of this work, which are left for future research: \begin{itemize}

-\item The Online Picard recursion \eqref{eq: online picard 1} sets $X^{(j+1)}_i$ for $i \ge U^{(j)}$ to a constant value equal to the last coordinate of the Picard map $\Phi$.
+We outline here some extensions of this work, which are left for future research.
+First, the Online Picard recursion \eqref{eq: online picard 1} sets $X^{(j+1)}_i$ for $i \ge U^{(j)}$ to a constant value equal to the last coordinate of the Picard map $\Phi$.
 While this choice is simple and reasonable, it does not exploit the intrinsic dynamics of the underlying Markov chain and the noise variables beyond the time index $U^{(j)}$.
 More elaborate recursions are possible, combining Picard maps with inexpensive predictive functions that estimate the values of the Markov chain at those steps where the Picard map is not been applied yet.
 An example of such schemes is provided by the (stochastic) Parareal algorithm \citep{lions2001resolution, pentland2022stochastic}.

-\item By analyzing the family of approximate measures $\pi_r$ for $r > 0$ in Section~\ref{sec: approximate online-picard}, it may be possible to establish the parallel round complexity of the Approximate Online Picard algorithm.
+It would be interesting to explore and characterize the gains obtained by these approaches in our high-dimensional zeroth-order context.
+Second, by analyzing the family of approximate measures $\pi_r$ for $r > 0$ in Section~\ref{sec: approximate online-picard}, it may be possible to establish the parallel round complexity of the Approximate Online Picard algorithm.
 Our numerical results suggest that this algorithm can achieve a parallel round complexity of order $\cO(1)$ using $\cO(d)$ parallel processors.

-\item The proof of Proposition~\ref{prop: MC picard} shows that $L^{(j+1)} = L^{(j)} + G^{(j)}$ with $G^{(j)} = G(\bar X^{(j)},\bar W^{(j)})$ and $G$ a deterministic function.
-Assuming that $(\bar X^{(j)}, \bar W^{(j)})_{j \in \NN}$ has a unique invariant measure $\rho$, then we can interpret $\EE_\rho(G(\bar X, \bar W))$ as the \emph{average speedup} relative to the sequential algorithm in stationarity and $N/\EE_\rho(G(\bar X, \bar W))$ is the expected number of parallel iterations of the Online Picard algorithm for simulating the Markov chain $X_{0:N}$.
-This suggest that trying to characterize explicitly the invariant distribution $\rho$ might be a promising way to improve the analysis of the Online Picard algorithm, e.g.\ going beyond classical log-concavity or obtaining more explicit expressions. \end{itemize}
+Finally, Proposition~\ref{prop: MC picard sup} in the supplementary material suggests that trying to characterize explicitly the invariant distribution of the Markov chain $(X^{(j)}_{L^{(j)}:L^{(j)}+K}, W_{L^{(j)}:L^{(j)}+K-1})_{j \in \NN}$ might be a promising way to improve the analysis of the Online Picard algorithm, e.g.\ going beyond classical log-concavity or obtaining more explicit expressions, or quantifying the error made by the approximate Picard version.